 Keep in mind…

-It might be more difficult to use some general-use tablets, such as iPads.
+It might be more difficult to use some general-use tablets.
 The reason for this is that they are not designed specifically for artistic purposes, so they might not be compatible with all the software that you need to use for your artwork.

 This is another factor that might complicate your ability to use drawing tablets: make sure that the one you purchase will be compatible with any computer or other drawing software that you intend on using.